Berkeley-MDes/tdf-fa24-beibei07/README.md

 # Week 9

 ## Reflections
-This week, completed my second project of the semester, the **Rememberall**.
+This week, completed my second project of the semester, the **Rememberall** and learned useful technical skills especially in getting API reponses.
 My contributions were focused on the product’s physical design, integration testing, and final demonstration recording.

 ### 1. Product Modeling and Manufacturing
 Using **Rhino**, I modeled the Remembrall in four distinct parts: